Bahar (raga)

 Bahar is a Hindustani classical raga.
-This raga is very similar (but still distinct) to raga Malhar.
+This raga is very similar (but still distinct) to raga Miyan ki Malhar.
 This raga is from the Kafi Thaat.

 Theory

-Writing about the musical theory of Indian classical music is fraught with complications due to complex and intricate nature.
+Writing about the musical theory of Indian classical music is fraught with complications due to its complex and intricate nature.
 First of all, there have been no set, formal methods of written notation.
 Indian music is an aural tradition, and therefore writing is not an essential part of attaining talim (systematic study).